mtvbrianking/laravel-publishable/readme.md

 ### Unpublishing Models

-Sometimes you may wish to "un-published" a published model.
-To toogle a published model into an inactive state, use the `unpublish` method on a model instance:
+You can "un-published" a published model like;

 ```php
 $post->unpublish();